amjohn97/MindMingle/README.md

 # ScholarQuest

-ScholarQuest is a Python package designed to explore the academic landscape by providing insights into top institutions and influential professors/authors in a given field.
+ScholarQuest is a Python package designed to explore academic publications by providing insights into top institutions and influential professors/authors in a given field.
 Leveraging the OpenAlex API, ScholarQuest fetches publication data, calculates institution and author scores, and presents the information in an easy-to-understand format.

 ## Features